roseengineering/bluepps/README.md

 is received from the GPS satellites.
 Client.py converts this data into a valid NMEA $GPRMC output line.

-To send this NMEA line using a tcp socket instead of the console run "python3 tcpsource.py".
-This code creates a local tcp socket at port 8888.
-Listen to using "nc -d localhost 8888".
+To send this NMEA line over a tcp socket instead the console run "python3 tcpsource.py".
+This code creates a local tcp socket server on port 8888.
+You can connect to it using "nc -d localhost 8888".

-To send the NMEA line to a udp socket run "python3 updsource.py"
+To send the same NMEA line over a udp socket instead use "python3 updsource.py"

 ### Using with GPSD